-SECTION 5.
+SECTION 4.
 THE TRANSFER COMPATIBILITY IN THE SURGERY EXACT SEQUENCE

-Once we have a Mackey functor structure in each of the terms in the equivariant surgery exact sequence, we want to check if the maps in the exact sequence are compatible with those Mackey structures.
+Now that we have a Mackey functor structure in each of the terms in the equivariant surgery exact sequence, we want to check if the maps in the exact sequence are compatible with those Mackey structures.
 In fact this is true, as in the following:

-Theorem 5.1.
-Let X be either $X = D^k \times SU$ (considered in Section 3) or $M \times DV$ with the same isotropy everywhere condition (considered in Section 4) and assume that the X satisfies the strong gap condition as in the above.
-Then, the equivariant surgery exact sequence for X consists of Mackey functor maps, where the structure set term is given the Mackey structure constructed in Sections 3 and 4 above, and the other terms are given the natural homotopy-theoretically and algebraically defined Mackey structures, that were explained in Section 1, at lease after localizing away from 2.
+Theorem 4.1.
+The equivariant surgery exact sequence for the $X = D^k \times SU$ with the strong gap condition as in the above, consists of Mackey functor maps, where the structure set term is given the Mackey structure constructed in Section 3 above, and the other terms are given the natural homotopy-theoretically and algebraically defined Mackey structures, that were explained in Section 1 above.

 Proof.
 The L-group term in the equivariant surgery exact sequence was interpreted by Madsen-Rothenberg ([MR 2]) as hierarchical strata-wise L-group classes, each of which is interpreted (by the original realization theorem of C. T. C. Wall ([W], Section 3)) as appropriate classes of equivariant normal maps.
 Therefore, we can re-interpret the construction of the induction maps in the L-group term with the geometric normal map level constructions, and once we do that, the exactly similar construction to our one in the above Section 3 (replacing equivariant homotopy equivalences with equivariant normal maps, homotopies with normal cobordisms, etc.) for the structure set term can be checked to be compatible with the induction maps in the L-group term.
-In the case of $X = D^k \times SU$, our construction of $K \times_H \rho(f_0)$ is compatible with the inductive splitting correspondence of Theorem 9.1 and Theorems 10.1 and 10.2 of Madsen-Rothenberg ([MR 2]).
+Our construction of $K \times_H \rho(f_0)$ can be compatible with the inductive splitting correspondence of Theorem 9.1 and Theorems 10.1 and 10.2 of Madsen-Rothenberg ([MR 2]).